galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 ![history results](images/galaxy_history_results.png "Galaxy history with the two results")

+Now that you have used AskOmics to generate this final tabular file, you can continue analysing it with other Galaxy tools.

 # Conclusion
 {:.no_toc}

 In this tutorial we have seen how to use AskOmics Interactive Tool.
-We launch the tools with a set of input files, then we have integrated this file into RDF and finally, we build complex queries over this local datasets and neXtProt to answer a biological question.
+We launch the tools with a set of input files, then we have integrated these files into RDF and finally, we built complex queries over this local datasets and neXtProt to answer a biological question.